BikerDroid/HttpServers/README.md

 # HttpServers (Python3)

 HTTPS/HTTP Web Server Class using Python3 standard libs.

-An offspring for a project using CGI for a WebGUI interface.
+An offspring from a project using CGI for a WebGUI interface.

 ## Usage